 - Mulan – Before the live-action version comes out, watch the original about a girl who assumes the role of a man in feudal China.

 - Moana – This CGI movie about a young girl and her adventures in Polynesia includes a stand-out performance from Dwayne Johnson as the demi-god Maui.

 That’s our picks for the best Disney Plus animated movies.
-Which one of these films will you watch tonight.
+We will update this list when more movies are added to the service.

 Read more: The best streaming media devices